chrisanderton/heroku-pg-pgcli/README.md

 Run with ```heroku pg:pgcli``` (defaults to automatic login using the Heroku DATABASE_URL for the current app).

 Optionally run specifying the database URL ```heroku pg:pgcli postgres://*```

+Needs pgcli to be available in the PATH.